-Visitors can experience its wonders by driving for around 60 km along the Lyell Highway between Derwent Bridge and Lake Burbury.
-Bordering the highway are a series of stunning short walks through rainforest to Donaghy's Lookout, the Franklin River Nature Trail and the Nelson Falls Nature Trail - all highly recommended.
+Visitors can experience this world heritage wilderness by driving for around 60 km along the Lyell Highway between Derwent Bridge and Lake Burbury.
+Bordering the highway are a series of stunning short walks through rainforest with views into the rugged mountain ranges of Tasmania's west.
+Keep an eye out for signs to Donaghys Lookout, the Franklin River Nature Trail and the Nelson Falls Nature Trail - all highly recommended.

-For more local information on Tasmania's West Coast visit
+For more local information on Tasmania's west, visit http://westcoasttas.com.au/